radhikari54/gs-register-twitter-app/SIDEBAR.md

 ### Related Resources

-Registring your Twitter application is just the first step in creating a social application.
+Registering your Twitter application is just the first step in creating a social application.
 You may want to continue your exploration of Spring and social API integration with the following

 ### Getting Started Guides